TaxonDK/TaxonClassifierLib/README.md

 # TaxonClassifierLib

 ## Description
-The TaxonClassifierLib is a library for classifying text written C#.
+The TaxonClassifierLib is a library for classifying text.
 It takes a plain UTF-8 text along with a JSON string lookup taxonomy and some settings (see manual) and returns a JSON string.

+TaxonClassifierLib is written in C#.

 ## How to use